knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationTriviaApi.md

 Start processing an import job

 Will process the CSV file and add new questions asynchronously.
-The status of the job must be 'VALID'.
+The status of the job must be 'VALID'. <br><br><b>Permissions Needed:</b> TRIVIA_ADMIN

 ### Example
 ```csharp